Chairing of the Bard: National Eisteddfod of Wales

-A new bardic chair is specially designed and made for each eisteddfod and is awarded to the winning entrant in the competition for the "awdl", poetry written in a strict metre form known as cynghanedd.
+A new bardic chair is specially designed and made for each eisteddfod and is awarded to the winning entrant in a competition for the "awdl", or for a collection of poems, written in a strict metre form known as cynghanedd.
 It is possible for the chair to be withheld, if the standard of entries is not considered high enough by the judges.
 This was the case in 1889, when a chair made for a minor eisteddfod at Bagillt, in Flintshire, was not awarded.
 The chair in question made news in 2006, when it was returned to Wales after being acquired by a local Welsh society in Canada.
 The withholding of the chair happened most recently in 2013 at the Eisteddfod in Denbigh.